top of page

 Hey there Jeremiah!
 Where does our interview find you today and what’s on the agenda today besides our interview?

-My brother in law is also in town, visiting from Italy & we’re going to play soccer in about an hour which will be a lot of fun & something I love to do when I am home, which is very rare.
+My brother in law is also in town, visiting from Italy and we’re going to play soccer in about an hour which will be a lot of fun and something I love to do when I am home, which is very rare.
 Afterwards, I’m going over to my bandmate, Wes’ house for dinner later this evening.

 For those that have been living under a rock and not as familiar with The Lumineers and your music, who or what was the catalyst for you to want to live the life of a musical gypsy?

-Well, I think part of the thing that made me want to choose this lifestyle was two things…I guess, first was seeing my father go to work everyday, getting up at 6 in the morning everyday & getting home at five or six o’clock every night.
-He provided an amazing life for my brother, myself & my mother.
-That was amazing of him but I also saw that classic, traditional work ethic of going to a job everyday for 30 or 40 years & not necessarily enjoying the job but doing it because he needed to provide for his family.
+Well, I think part of the thing that made me want to choose this lifestyle was two things…I guess, first was seeing my father go to work everyday, getting up at 6 in the morning everyday and getting home at five or six o’clock every night.
+He provided an amazing life for my brother, myself and my mother.
+That was amazing of him but I also saw that classic, traditional work ethic of going to a job everyday for 30 or 40 years and not necessarily enjoying the job but doing it because he needed to provide for his family.

 Your self titled debut album, gave us the memorable hit song, “Ho Hey” which would become the 10th song to reach a 60th week on the Billboard Hot 100 chart; eventually finishing its run at 62 weeks, as one of the highest runs in the chart’s history.
 What did you learn between your debut album and now that you felt you wanted to infuse into the album, Cleopatra?

-I guess we learned a lot…one thing is that there was this big anticipation for our second album, obviously & I think there was this big pressure to deliver an epic album.
+I guess we learned a lot…one thing is that there was this big anticipation for our second album, obviously and I think there was this big pressure to deliver an epic album.

-I think we thought...okay, let’s make the second album grow & evolve & let there be a palpable difference in the two albums, both sonically & well, everything.
-Both lyrically & how it just feels.
-I think it feels more grown up & more serious & again, evolved.
+I think we thought...okay, let’s make the second album grow and evolve and let there be a palpable difference in the two albums, both sonically and well, everything.
+Both lyrically and how it just feels.
+I think it feels more grown up and more serious and again, evolved.
 These are all serious words using to describe our music but I really feel like that.
 I really feel that the second album is more mature.

 It’s pretty scary at times to think you will be remembered for just one song.
-I mean, “Stubborn Love” was an amazing single that went to #1 at certain radio stations & we ended up selling over 3 million albums worldwide, but I think being known for that one song, I think gave us more “gasoline in the tank” & more inspiration to write an amazing second album & show people that we’re not just a one hit wonder or whatever you want to call it.
+I mean, “Stubborn Love” was an amazing single that went to number one at certain radio stations and we ended up selling over 3 million albums worldwide, but I think being known for that one song, I think gave us more “gasoline in the tank” and more inspiration to write an amazing second album and show people that we’re not just a one hit wonder or whatever you want to call it.
 We are capable of delivering an entire album of high level material.

 Jeremiah, you and Wes both composed the melody for the song “The Hanging Tree” which was featured in The Hunger Games: Mockingjay – Part 1 and was performed by James Newton Howard and vocals by actress, Jennifer Lawrence.
 How did that all come about and how was that experience writing for a soundtrack?

 Well, it came about very organically.
 We had completed a song for The Hunger Games soundtrack called “Gayle’s Song” that is going to be on the second record.
-When we finished “Gayle’s Song” we were in the midst of being on the road, we were actually at Lollapalooza in Chicago & we had about six free hours that morning & we went into a studio & recorded “Gayle’s Song” which went on the first Hunger Games soundtrack.
+When we finished “Gayle’s Song” we were in the midst of being on the road, we were actually at Lollapalooza in Chicago and we had about six free hours that morning and we went into a studio and recorded “Gayle’s Song” which went on the first Hunger Games soundtrack.

-You know, typically….I'll find the melody first & Wes would write the lyrics & after the lyrics now write the melody.
-So, me & Wes worked on the melody & tried to imagine the Hunger Games character (Katniss) that Jennifer Lawrence portrays & being this center of attention in this war-like atmosphere & we tried to delve into this Appalachian-folky kinda vibe & sent it to them & they loved it!
+You know, typically….I'll find the melody first and Wes would write the lyrics and after the lyrics now write the melody.
+So, me and Wes worked on the melody and tried to imagine the Hunger Games character (Katniss) that Jennifer Lawrence portrays and being this center of attention in this war-like atmosphere and we tried to delve into this Appalachian-folky kinda vibe and sent it to them and they loved it!

-Ya know, Wes & I write all this music for The Lumineers but also have all these other song ideas that we can’t use for The Lumineers, so doing something like that for a movie was a great exercise in continuing to be an artist & not something we would have done with The Lumineers.
+Ya know, Wes and I write all this music for The Lumineers but also have all these other song ideas that we can’t use for The Lumineers, so doing something like that for a movie was a great exercise in continuing to be an artist and not something we would have done with The Lumineers.

 You guys continued your musical efforts on the small screen too, by releasing the song, “Visions of China” which was featured in the AMC television show, The Walking Dead.
 Are you all big fans of the show as well?

 To be honest, I’ve never seen an episode of The Walking Dead.
-I watched every episode of Breaking Bad & then I went back to an older show called, The X-Files & then we went on tour for three years (laughs) so, I haven’t had a lot of time to watch television.
-But, I love the song, “Visions of China” & I know that The Walking Dead is probably the biggest show in the world right now.
+I watched every episode of Breaking Bad and then I went back to an older show called, The X-Files and then we went on tour for three years (laughs) so, I haven’t had a lot of time to watch television.
+But, I love the song, “Visions of China” and I know that The Walking Dead is probably the biggest show in the world right now.

 “That’s pretty typical me though…I usually don’t get on the bandwagon until it’s five or ten years after the fact.
 I know one day, I’ll watch The Walking Dead.”